snaeimi/REWET/README.md

 start.run()
 ```

-With running code above, you will run the example.
+Running the code above will execute the example.
 However, you may want to run your own network and modify other inputs.
-To see a list of inputs, you can explore `rewet/input/settings.py`.
-Any variable in process scenario settings classes can be an input to REWET.
-REWET accepts JSON formated input with variables in `settings.py` file can be given as input in the json file.
-You need to overwrite the default variable values in `settings.py` with your own values using teh jsn file and pass the json file path and name when you are runing REWET.
-For example, let's assume that we want to change the simulation run to 1 day. thus, we will make a json file called `input.json` and fill it with following data:
+To see a list of inputs, you can explore rewet/input/settings.py.
+Any variable in the process scenario settings classes can be an input to REWET.
+REWET accepts JSON formatted input with variables from the settings.py file.
+You need to overwrite the default variable values in settings.py with your own values using a JSON file and pass the JSON file path and name when you run REWET.
+For example, let's assume we want to change the simulation run to 1 day.
+We will make a JSON file called input.json and fill it with the following data:

 ```json
 {